ParisX1/Leetcode-Easy-Collection-in-C/README.md

 Notes / references for various algorithms below.

+## Binary Tree Level Order Traversal
+Return the values for a level order traversal of a binary tree.
+The returned array is an array of arrays, so each level is a nested array.

+### Key Features
+* Requires the creation of a queue data structure
+* Dynamic creation of arrays based on number of, and the size of each, sub-array
+* For a detailed discussion, see _Algorithms in C_ Chapter Five, especially Ch 5.6 on tree traversal

 ## Valid Sudoku
 Check if the given state of a 9 x 9 Sudoku board is valid.